crime-story/University-Materials/README.md

 # University-Materials
 Resources for Faculty of Mathematics and Computer Science (University of Bucharest)

-Here you can find all my courses, homeworks and projects completed during my Bachelor degree in **Computer Science** (2020-2023). :fire: 💻
+Here you can find all my courses, homeworks and projects completed during my Bachelor degree in **Computer Science** (2020-2023) and my Master’s degree in **Software Engineering** (2024–2026). :fire: 💻

 ## Contents of this Repository
 ### Anul 1 🤔